Noida: Air

-The Noida International Airport (Jewar Airport) will be India’s largest airport by area upon completion and is slated to start partial operations by 2025-end.
+The Noida International Airport (Jewar Airport) will be India's largest airport by area upon completion of all phases and is slated to start partial operations by mid-2026.
 It is designed as a multi-runway hub and will be a game-changer for NCR's connectivity and economy.

 Bus

 Noida has a bus stand at Morna village in Sector 35.
 There are regular buses to nearby cities like New Delhi, Dehradun, Ghaziabad, Tappal, Khair, Aligarh, Hathras, Bulandshahr, Meerut, Muzaffarnagar, Haridwar and others.
 Uttar Pradesh Parivahan runs local buses in the city.
 However, there are plans to shift the bus stand from Morna.